Blog

 Microsoft 365 licensing explained

-So first things first, depending on the size of your business you will need either a Microsoft 365 Business license or a Microsoft 365 Enterprise license.
-Each of these licenses have per user, per month pricing structures and each of them are split into tiered bundles which have different capabilities.
-But what exactly are the differences between Microsoft 365 licenses?
+So first things first, depending on the size of your business if you're looking to use more than just Teams you will need either a Microsoft 365 Business license or a Microsoft 365 Enterprise license.
+If wanting to use Microsoft Teams by itself a business can alternatively just start with a Microsoft Teams business license or a Microsoft Teams enterprise license.
+All of these licenses have per user, per month pricing structures and each of them are split into tiered bundles which have different capabilities.
+But what exactly are the differences between all of them?

 Microsoft 365 Business licensing

 Microsoft 365 Business licenses are for companies with fewer than 300 employees.
-There are three price tiers for Microsoft 365: Business Basic, Business Standard, and Business Premium.
-With each tier providing different feature and service levels.
+There are three main price tiers for Microsoft 365:

 Microsoft 365 Enterprise licensing